GIScience/lulc-utility/README.md

 ### Docker

 The tool is also [Dockerised](Dockerfile).
-To start it, run the following commands
+Images are automatically built and deployed in the [CI-pipeline](.gitlab-ci.yml).

+In case you want to manually build and run locally (e.g. to test a new feature in development), execute

 ```shell
 docker build . --tag repo.heigit.org/climate-action/lulc-utility:devel
 docker run --rm --publish 8000:8000 --env-file .env repo.heigit.org/climate-action/lulc-utility:devel
 ```

-Then head to the link above.
-Populate the .env file using the [.env_template](.env_template).
+Note that this will overwrite any existing image with the same tag (i.e. the one you previously pulled from the Climate Action docker registry).

 To run behind a proxy, you can configure the root path using the environment variable `ROOT_PATH`.

 #### Deploy

-To push a new version to [Docker Hub](https://hub.docker.com/orgs/heigit) run
+To push a new version to [our docker registry](repo.heigit.org) (i.e. to overwrite the one on the Climate Action docker registry), run

 ```shell
 docker build . --tag repo.heigit.org/climate-action/lulc-utility:devel